 PSReadline, a very handy module

-PSReadline is something that I personally use a lot and from starting from Windows 10 (And on PowerShell 6.x and higher) you probably do too!
-But you can customize it a bit so that you can use more of its features, in this blog post I will show you a few examples of that.
+PSReadline is something I use a lot, and starting from Windows 10 (And on PowerShell 6.x and higher), you probably do too!
+But you can customize it a bit to use more of its features.
+In this blog post, I will show you a few examples.